puppetlabs/puppetlabs-splunk_qd/README.md

 **Steps:**

-1. Copy `$boltdir/modules/splunk_qd/examples/inventory.yaml` to `$boltdir/inventory.yaml`
-2. Open `inventory.yaml` for editing
+1. In your CLI of choice, browse to the splunk_qd repository you’ve downloaded or cloned from GitHub.
+2. Run `bolt —version` to validate that Bolt is installed successfully.
+This guide validated on version 1.37.0 but any recent version of Bolt should work with this guide.
+3. Run `bolt puppetfile install` and Bolt will install all the Forge content necessary to complete this guide into Boltdir/modules, referencing the Puppetfile in the Boltdir.
+4. Next, we’ll tell Bolt which machines to work with using any number of inventory targets.
+If you already have infrastructure suitable for deploying Splunk, copy `Boltdir/examples/inventory.yaml` to `Boltdir/inventory.yaml` and continue to the next step.
+Alternatively, if you’re a Terraform user, you’ll find an example .tf Plan and integrated Bolt inventory.yaml in `Boltdir/examples/terraform`.
+Copy `Boltdir/examples/terraform/inventory.yaml` to `Boltdir/inventory.yaml` and continue to the next step.
+5. Open `Boltdir/inventory.yaml` in your editor of choice.
-3. Modify *config.ssh.user* to the correct login user for your hosts
+6. Modify *config.ssh.user* to the correct login user for your hosts
-4. Modify *config.winrm.user* to the correct login user for your hosts
+7. Modify *config.winrm.user* to the correct login user for your hosts
-5. Modify *config.winrm.password* to the correct login password for your hosts
+8. Modify *config.winrm.password* to the correct login password for your hosts
-6. Set the value of *groups.name['search'].targets* to the fully qualified domain name or IP address of the node you want to install Splunk Enterprise on
+9. Set the value of *groups.name['search'].targets* to the fully qualified domain name or IP address of the node you want to install Splunk Enterprise on
-7. Find the nested *targets* parameter under *groups.name['forwarder'].groups.name['linux_forwarders']* and modify the array of nodes so it contains the fully qualified domain name or IP addresses for the Linux nodes you wish to manage the Splunk Universal Forwarder on
+10. Find the nested *targets* parameter under *groups.name[‘forwarder’].groups.name[‘linux_forwarders’]* and modify the array of nodes so it contains the fully qualified domain name or IP addresses for the Linux nodes you wish to manage the Splunk Universal Forwarder on
-8. Find the nested *targets* parameter under *groups.name['forwarder'].groups.name['windows_forwarders']* and modify the array of nodes so it contains the fully qualified domain name or IP addresses for the Windows nodes you wish to manage the Splunk Universal Forwarder on
+11. Find the nested *targets* parameter under *groups.name[‘forwarder’].groups.name[‘windows_forwarders’]* and modify the array of nodes so it contains the fully qualified domain name or IP addresses for the Windows nodes you wish to manage the Splunk Universal Forwarder on
-9. The example `inventory.yaml` file we started with has an *addons* variable set within each group, which is where add-on installation is defined and it currently setup to source add-ons for both sets of nodes from within the module
+12. The example `inventory.yaml` file we started with has an *addons* variable set within each group, which is where add-on installation is defined and it currently setup to source add-ons for both sets of nodes from within the module
-10. To do you own add-on installation then look at Scenario 3 which walks through the additional steps
-11. After you've made you configuration changes, write and close `inventory.yaml`
+13. After you’ve made you configuration changes, write and close `inventory.yaml`
-12. Now you should be ready to run the following command:
+14. Now you should be ready to run the following command:
     `bolt plan run splunk_qd mode=testdrive`
+15. After a couple of minutes, Bolt should have successfully deployed Splunk Enterprise, configured apps and add-ons, and connected other infrastructure to Splunk by deploying forwarders.
+Visit the FQDN of the machine you associated with the search group in step 9 on port `8000` to login with the stock default admin/changeme login.
+16. Well done!
+You’ve successfully automated the deployment of Splunk Enterprise in minutes.
+The Bolt Plan underpinning this guide supports SSL configurations with LetsEncrypt, password management, and other options for enterprise deployments.
+Have a look at the Plan documentation and play around with specifying different options using `bolt plan run splunk_qd param=value`.

 #### Scenario 3